devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 Bottleneck: Frame loss.

 Team Member Name:
-Devashish Nyati .
+Devashish Nyati.
-What I did since my last daily scrum:Came up with the overall design of the game .
+What I did since my last daily scrum:Came up with the overall design of the game.
 What I Plan to do today:  Design the battleground and created wire frames .

 Team Member Name: